 - Husky Russkie: None other than Karnov.

-- Item Caddy: Karnov being this is core gameplay of the game.
+- Item Caddy: Karnov being this is the core gameplay of the game.
 You can summon assorted items at any time to help your quest.

-- Multiple Endings: Famicom version features three endings where Karnov is rewarded by God for defeating the Big Bad, based on how many continues you used to beat the game.
-When the game was brought outside Japan, however, the entire cutscene (including the prologue before the game starts) was dropped, and it just shows simple "The End".
-That being said, the overseas version gives you unlimited continues, whereas the Japanese one declares Game Over if you died too much.
+- Multiple Endings: The Famicom version features three endings where Karnov is rewarded by God for defeating the Big Bad, based on how many continues you used to beat the game.
+Notably, all of the endings are good, it's just the extent to which they are varies.
+When the game was brought outside Japan however, the entire cutscene (including the prologue before the game starts) was dropped, and it just shows a simple "Congratulations!
+The End".
+That being said, the overseas version gives you unlimited continues, whereas the Japanese one declares a Game Over if you died too much.